 - a.
 The sectoral analysis will be driven by the meta-analysis of secondary data, and validated through the primary data collection. - i.
 Gaps in the broad sectoral outcomes where national priorities/SDGs are not being addressed either due to absence of interventions or non-performance of existing schemes/interventions.
 For gap analysis, new schemes and initiatives announced in 2019-20 may also be considered. - ii.
-Convergence of the scheme, both intended and actual, to other developmental programmes of the Central and the State Governments as well as with private sector, Corporate Social Responsibility (CSR) efforts, international multilateral and bilateral aid, etc. - b.
-The Umbrella and scheme-level analysis will be based on triangulation of primary and secondary data, as outlined in the methodology.
-It will include an assessment of the relevance, effectiveness, efficiency, equity and sustainability of the Umbrella schemes and CSS schemes.
+Identify convergence of the scheme, both intended and actual, to other developmental programmes of the Central and the State Governments as well as with private sector, CSR efforts, international multilateral and bilateral aid, etc. - b.
+The analysis of Umbrella Programmes for Development of Scheduled Castes, Scheduled Tribes, Minorities and other Vulnerable groups will be based on triangulation of primary and secondary data, as outlined in the methodology.
+It will include an assessment of the relevance, effectiveness, efficiency, equity, sustainability and impact of the Umbrella schemes and CSS schemes.
 Details on this framework are available in the Guidelines for Evaluation placed at Appendix IV.
 In line with this understanding, the following aspects will have to be assessed as a part of the analysis: - i.
-Input use efficiency of various CSS schemes i.e. institutional mechanism, fund flow (adequacy & timeliness) & utilization through public expenditure tracking, policy guidelines and human resources allocated for the implementation of the schemes at central, state, district, block, and village, mechanisms to identify and reward best practices within the scheme design as well as M&E systems
+Input use efficiency of Umbrella Program for Development of Scheduled Castes, Scheduled Tribes, Minorities and other Vulnerable groups in terms of institutional mechanism at all level e.g. operating schemes in mission mode or through state health departments, fund flow (adequacy, regularity & timeliness) & utilization through public expenditure tracking, planning process (top-down and bottom-up), policy guidelines and human resources allocated for the implementation of the schemes at central, state, district, block, and village, capacity building, mechanisms to identify and reward best practices within the scheme design as well as Monitoring & Evaluations systems.